ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 3.5

 * When NVDA is started or restarted while Studio 5.10's main playlist window is focused, NVDA will no longer play error tones and/or not announce next and previous tracks when arrowing through tracks.
+* Fixed an issue when trying to obtain remainig time and elapsed time for a track in later builds of Studio 5.10.
 * Updated translations.

 ## Changes for 3.4